bashdot/bashdot/README.md

 # Summary

-**bashdot** is a minimalist dotfile management framework, supporting multiple profiles and templates.
+**bashdot** is a minimalist dotfile management framework that supports multiple profiles and template.
 It is as a [single script](https://github.com/bashdot/bashdot/blob/master/bashdot), written **entirely in bash**, requiring **no dependencies**.